opentypejs/opentype.js/CONTRIBUTING.md

 ## Workflow

 The source of opentype.js is divided into modules, located in the `src` directory.
 They are compiled into one file using [browserify](http://browserify.org/).
+The updated, compiled `opentype.js` and minified `opentype.min.js` are included with every commit.
+This makes it easy for library users to just grab the latest release.

 My workflow, on a new machine: